SidneyNemzer/elm-port-helper/README.md

 ### Port Object

 This object defines a single JavaScript port.
-It should a value in the object passed to [`attachPorts`](#attachports-ports-options-app-)
+It should be a value in the object passed to [`attachPorts`](#attachports-ports-options-app-)

-* `port.callback` -- Boolean or Object or one of `callback` (Default: `false`)
+* `port.callback` -- Boolean or Object or one of [`callback`](#callback) (Default: `false`)
   Describes what data should be returned to elm.
 Set to `false` to disable.
-  If a port has no callback, the function can be set directly as the value instead of using the Port Object.
+  If a port has no callback, the `port.func` can be set directly as the value instead of using the Port Object.
-  * `port.callback.type` -- One of `callback` (Default: `callback.ERROR`)
+  * `port.callback.type` -- One of [`callback`](#callback) (Default: `callback.ERROR`)
     Defines the exact type of return.
-As a shortcut, you can just directly set `port.callback` to this, instead of the full object.
+If you don't need to specify `port.callback.tag` and `port.callback.name`, you can just directly set `port.callback` to the type, instead of the full object.
   * `port.callback.tag` -- `false` or `function` (Default: `arg[0]`)
-    This is a function that determines what to use as the callback value.
+    This function determines what to use as the callback value.
 The function should return an Object that contains the keys `tag` and `rest`.
 The tag value lets Elm track which operation just completed, and usually isn't used in the JavaScript side of the port.
-The tag is always passed as the first value in the result array.
+The tag is always returned to Elm as the first value in the result array.
   * `port.callback.name` -- String (Default: port's name + `'Finished'`)
     The name of the Elm port to send the result to.
-Defaults to this port's name plus `Finished`.
+Defaults to the port's name plus `Finished`.
 * `port.func` -- `function`
   The actual port function.
 This is the JavaScript that will run when Elm calls the port.
 If it returns a Promise, elm-port-helper will wait for the Promise to resolve.
 The result of the Promise, or any plain value, will be wrapped in an array with the callback tag as the first value.
-If the callback tag is disabled, the result is *not* wrapped in an array.
+Depending on `port.callback.type`, an error placeholder will be added to the array.

 Example:
 ```js